OUR STORY

 - Class of 2025: Tommy Crosslin, Wes Marchman, John Waggoner, Bret Waldrep

 - Emeritus Elders: Ron Hudson, Bill Lacey, M.B.
-Myers, Rusty Trapp
+Myers

 Deacons